important information

 View Profile

-Program Highlights
+Our Program

 The Loma Linda University MFT is one of the most well-established programs in the state of California and has the distinction of being COAMFTE-accredited.
 There is a strong emphasis on whole person care and interdisciplinary learning.
 A Christ-centered approach is utilized to promote wellness for individuals and families.
 The program is based on the values of compassion, integrity, excellence, freedom, and justice.
 There is a low faculty to student ratio, which allows for significant academic and professional mentoring.

 The MFT program is unique in that there are multidisciplinary settings available within Loma Linda University for its students.
-These include the Loma Linda University Medical Center, Children's Hospital, the inpatient Behavioral Medicine Center, and the outpatient Behavioral Health Institute.
+These include the Loma Linda University Medical Center, Children's Hospital, the inpatient Behavioral Medicine Center, and the outpatient Behavioral Health Institute

 Admissions and Application